knownasilya/hapi-decorators/README.md

 server.routes(test.routes())
 ```

+### Setup Babel

 Run the above script with the following command, after installing [babel].

 ```no-highlight
 babel-node --optional es7.decorators,es7.objectRestSpread index.js
 ```

+Note: Decorators are currently unsupported in Babel 6.
+To work around that [issue]
+use the [transform-decorators-legacy] plugin.

 ## Decorators